City in the Sky

-City in the Sky is an album by American music group the Staple Singers, released in 1974.
+City in the Sky is an album by the American music group the Staple Singers, released in 1974.
 It was the group's final album for Stax Records.
 The 1990s reissue appended bonus tracks from the group's set at Wattstax.

+The title track was released as the first single.
 The album peaked at No. 125 on the Billboard 200.

 Production

 City in the Sky was recorded at Ardent Studios in October 1972, during sessions that were originally undertaken in order to construct a double album.
 It was produced by Al Bell.